 Any district employee who engages or participates in sexual harassment or who aids, abets, incites, compels, or coerces another to commit sexual harassment in violation of this policy is subject to disciplinary action, up to and including dismissal.

-- (cf. 4117.7/4317.7 Employment Status Reports) - (cf. 4118 Dismissal/Suspension/Disciplinary Action) - (cf. 4218 Dismissal/Suspension/Disciplinary Action)
+(cf. 4117.7/4317.7 - Employment Status Reports)

 The Superintendent Chief Learning Officer or designee shall take all actions necessary to ensure the prevention, investigation, and correction of sexual harassment, including but not limited to: